featbit/featbit-js-client-sdk/README.md

 fbClient.quitDevMode();

 // or
-// this is equivalent to Ffc.quitDevMode()
+// this is equivalent to fbClient.quitDevMode()
 window.quitFeatbitDevMode();
 ```